Valyreon/Subloader/README.md

 * **Download to Subs folder** - This option allows user to download subtitles into a separate Subs folder in the same directory as the file.
 This option can be used only if option above is checked as well.
 The naming of the files is the same as for the option above.
 * **Overwrite same language files** - If checked, when user downloads multiple subtitles of the same language Subloader won't create multiple files named *movie-name.(1).lang-id.format*, *movie-name.(2).lang-id.format* etc. but overwrite the existing *movie-title.lang-id.format* file with the last downloaded subtitle.

+### Portable

+If you want to use the Subloader as a portable app, there has to be a config file *subLoadConfig.json* in the same folder as the exe file, otherwise it will create the default config in AppData.
+There is a new release with the zip file including the required exe and config json file.

 ### Acknowledgments

 Icon made by **[Freepik](https://www.flaticon.com/authors/freepik)** from **[Flaticon](https://www.flaticon.com )**.